-The incisors, or front teeth, are usually easy to identify when they become grossly overgrown.
-They will usually grow so long that they begin to curve and stick out between the lips where they can become stuck on things, or worse yet, grow into the gums or roof of your mouse's mouth.
-The molars, or teeth in the back of the mouth, do not grow so therefore they are not a problem like they can be in guinea pigs and rabbits.
+Mouse teeth will grow very quickly with an entire tooth turnover rate of 35-45 days.
+The incisors, or front teeth, are usually easy to identify when they become very overgrown since they begin to stick out of the mouse's mouth.
+They will usually grow so long that they begin to curl and poke out between the lips.
+At this point they can become stuck on things, or worse yet, grow into the gums or roof of your mouse's mouth.
+Since the molars, or teeth in the back of the mouth, do not grow, they are not a problem like they can be in guinea pigs and rabbits.

-Incisor Tooth Trims
+Tooth Trims for Mice